aamathews23/adventure-blog/content/posts/react-basics.md

 ## Todo Project

+### Vite

-I like to use Vite which works as both a command line utility to create new React apps, and as a build system which is **_way_** faster than the default Babel and webpack system.
+I like to use Vite as a build tool.
+It is a much faster tool than the standard `create-react-app` tool, while providing all of the same functionality.
+To read more about Vite checkout their documentation!

 ### How to Use React with Vite